 Chayote squash stir fry (seemebadnekai palya) step-by-step recipe with video and photos.

 Chayote (or chow-chow or choko) is a summer squash that belongs to the gourd family.
 Technically, it is a fruit and is pear-shaped (it resembles an unripe pear) but it is definitely not eaten as a fruit.
 This less-known vegetable is quite common in South Indian cooking.
 It is called seemebadnekai in Kannada and is commonly used to make sambar (dal), palya (subzi/curry), and chutney.

-This healthy vegetable is a great source of fiber and is packed with folates and magnesium.
+This healthy vegetable is a great source of fibre and is packed with folates and magnesium.
 It is also low in calories and carbs.
 This vegetable is pretty bland in taste and can easily adapt to the flavours of the dish.

 It is important to cook this dish without adding any water.
-The water content in chayote should be used to cook this dish.
+The water content in the chayote should be used to cook this dish.
 This also gives the dish a slight char which lifts its taste and flavour.

 Chayote squash: Peeled and chopped chayote squash is the key ingredient.

 Coconut oil: I use coconut oil to make this dish.
 However, you may replace it with any cooking oil of your choice.